awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-managed-instances-advanced-reverting.md

 # Reverting from the advanced\-instances tier to the standard\-instances tier<a name="systems-manager-managed-instances-advanced-reverting"></a>

-This section describes how to change hybrid instances currently running in the advanced\-instances tier back to the standard\-instances tier\.
+This section describes how to change hybrid instances running in the advanced\-instances tier back to the standard\-instances tier\.
 This configuration applies to all hybrid instances in an AWS account and a single AWS Region\.

 **Before you begin**
 Review the following important details\.